Fearn (letter)

 Fearn (ᚃ) is the Irish name of the third letter (Irish "letter": sing.fid, pl.feda) of the Ogham alphabet, meaning "alder-tree".
-In Old Irish, the letter name was fern /sga/, which is related to Welsh gwern(en), meaning "alder-tree(s)".
-Its Primitive Irish root was *wernā and its phonetic value then was [w].
+In Old Irish, the letter name was fern /sga/, which is related to gwern(en), meaning "alder-tree(s)".
+Its Primitive Irish root was wernā and its phonetic value then was [w].
 Its Old Irish and modern phonetic value is [f].

 Interpretation

 The kennings unambiguously point to alder as the meaning of this letter name, from the wood's use in shields and milk vessels.
 The Auraicept na n-Éces explains: Fern (f) that is, alder in the forest...Airenach fían, i.e., shield of warrior-bands, i.e., shield [is his kenning] for [the letter] fern, f, owing to their redness alike, or because the alder, the material of the shield was from the alder-tree given to the Ogham letter which has taken a name from it...

 Comét lachta, guarding of milk, to wit, that is the Ogham [called] Fern, f, from alder of the forests, for it is it that guards the milk, for of it are made the vessels containing the milk.
-The "redness alike" here refers to a property of alder wood that when cut turns from white to blood-red, another reason the tree's association with warriors.
-As well as alder-wood Bronze Age and early Iron Age shields, several alder-wood containers and bowls have been retrieved, the archaeological record confirming the uses of the wood described in the kennings.
+The "redness alike" here refers to a property of alder wood that, when cut, turns from white to blood-red, another reason for the tree's association with warriors.
+As well as alder-wood Bronze Age and early Iron Age shields, several alder-wood containers and bowls have been retrieved.
+The archaeological record confirms the uses of the wood described in the kennings.

 Bríatharogaim

 In the medieval kennings, called Bríatharogaim (sing.
-Bríatharogam) or Word Oghams the verses associated with Fearn are:
+Bríatharogam) or Word Oghams, the verses associated with Fearn are: